 Attract.
 Retain.
 Engage.

 With exponentially more choices, candidates judge potential employers on more than just the standard set of benefits.
-Millennials in particular are looking to be part of something ‘bigger.’
+Younger generations in particular are looking to be part of something ‘bigger.’
 They want to be inspired, to feel good about their employment choice and to join an organization that fits with their values.
 This often means seeking potential employers that support causes they are passionate about, or more broadly, that share their views on the importance of giving back.

 From CSR to CX